 Warning signs: Vague pricing with no breakdown.
 Guarantees of first-page Google rankings (no one can promise this).
 Proprietary platforms that lock you in so you can't leave without losing your site.
 No mention of mobile or speed.
 And the big one - if they want to register your domain name under their account, that's worth questioning.
 Your domain is your business asset and you should control it.

-If you've already got a quote and you're not sure whether it's good value, we're happy to take a look and give you an honest second opinion.
+If you've already got a quote and you're not sure whether it's good value, I'm happy to take a look and give you an honest second opinion.

 How to decide what to spend